University of Delaware Alternative Breaks

 Join other service- and social justice-minded individuals and apply for UD Alternative Break’s annual winter service program!
 Partnering with Community Collaborations International, 25 UD students will travel to Puerto Rico during Winter Session to work on disaster relief and environmental justice service projects valuable to local communities.
 Prepare for an amazing week of bonding with your peers and experience learning about social justice issues firsthand!
 Most of all, participants will leave Puerto Rico feeling inspired to make tangible sustainability and disaster relief-based change in their local community.
 The trip cost is yet to be finalized but will most likely range between $1600 – $1800.
 Grants are available based on financial need!

-Site Leaders: Brian Chansky, Jalen Rodgers and Nathan Vaszily
+Site Leaders: Brian Chansky, Jalen Rogers and Nathan Vaszily

 2024 Winter Break Program Dates: